Camera di Controllo: Outside Italy

 A Camera di Controllo also exists in Canada, according to "confidential information" of the police "which they believe to be reliable."
 It consists of six or seven Toronto-area men, who co-ordinate activities and resolves disputes among the Siderno Group in Southern Ontario.
 In 1962, Michele Racco, Giacomo Luppino and Rocco Zito established a crimini or Camera di Controllo in Canada.
-One of the members was Giuseppe Coluccio, before he was arrested and extradited to Italy.
-Other members are Vincenzo DeMaria, Carmine Verduci before his death, and Cosimo Stalteri before his death.
+The Toronto-area Siderno group has included the Coluccio, Tavernese, DeMaria, Figliomeni, Ruso, and Commisso crime families; Carmine Verduci before his death, and Cosimo Stalteri before his death.

 During a March 2018 trial of 'Ndrangheta members in the Greater Toronto Area in Canada, an agreed Statement of Fact indicated that "the Locali [local cells] outside of Calabria replicate the structure from Calabria, and are connected to their mother-Locali in Calabria.
 The authority to start Locali outside Calabria comes from the governing bodies of the organization in Calabria.
 The Locali outside of Calabria are part of the same 'Ndrangheta organization as in Calabria, and maintain close relationships with the Locali where its members come from."
 The group's activities in the Greater Toronto Area were controlled by a group known as the 'Camera Di Controllo' (also known as La Provincia, according to the statement) which "makes all of the final decisions", according to the witness' testimony.

 By mid-2019, Police in Italy and in Canada were convinced that "the 'Ndrangheta's Canadian presence has become so powerful and influential that the board north of Toronto has the authority to make decisions, not only in relation to Canada's underworld, but also abroad, even back in Siderno".